k-nuth/domain/README.md

 #### Compiling with ICU (International Components for Unicode)

-Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and later [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) support, libbitcoin conditionally incorporates [ICU](http://site.icu-project.org).
-To use the BIP-38 and BIP-39 passphrase normalization features libbitcoin must be compiled with the `--with-icu` option.
-Currently [libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer) is the only other library that accesses this feature, so if you do not intend to use passphrase normalization this dependency can be avoided.
+Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and later [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) support, bitprim conditionally incorporates [ICU](http://site.icu-project.org).
+To use the BIP-38 and BIP-39 passphrase normalization features bitprim must be compiled with the `--with-icu` option.
+Currently [bitprim-explorer](https://github.com/bitprim/bitprim-explorer) is the only other library that accesses this feature, so if you do not intend to use passphrase normalization this dependency can be avoided.
 ```sh
 $ ./install.sh --with-icu
 ```

 #### Compiling with QR Code Support

-Since the addition of [qrcode](https://github.com/evoskuil/libbitcoin/blob/master/src/wallet/qrcode.cpp) support, libbitcoin conditionally incorporates `qrencode`.
+Since the addition of [qrcode](https://github.com/evoskuil/libbitcoin/blob/master/src/wallet/qrcode.cpp) support, bitprim conditionally incorporates `qrencode`.
 This requires compiling with the `--with-qrencode` option.
-Currently [libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer) is the only other library that accesses this feature, so if you do not intend to use qrcode this dependency can be avoided.
+Currently [bitprim-explorer](https://github.com/bitprim/bitprim-explorer) is the only other library that accesses this feature, so if you do not intend to use qrcode this dependency can be avoided.
 ```sh
 $ ./install.sh --with-qrencode
 ```

 Since the addition of [png](https://github.com/evoskuil/libbitcoin/blob/master/src/utility/png.cpp) support, libbitcoin conditionally incorporates `libpng` (which in turn requires `zlib`).
 This requires compiling with the `--with-png` option.
-Currently [libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer) is the only other library that accesses this feature, so if you do not intend to use png this dependency can be avoided.
+Currently [bitprim-explorer](https://github.com/bitprim/bitprim-explorer) is the only other library that accesses this feature, so if you do not intend to use png this dependency can be avoided.
 ```sh
 $ ./install.sh --with-png
 ```